thedynamiclinker/sudocode/etc/group.md

 ## Υ / υ: The Upsilons (Converts)

+> _It's not easy, but I think it is possible.
+And such a possibility is emerging for the kind of foundations which are now being developed based on ideas coming from theoretical computer science mostly, at this time.
+So we need new foundations which will be formulated in a formal system which can be used, despite its inconsistency or possible inconsistency, can be used to construct reliable proofs.
+So the classical first order logic is not good at it, because of it has an inconsistency then one can prove everything and it stops being informative.
+However there are other types of formal systems which can be used for the formalization of mathematics.
+Which react to inconsistency in a much less drastic way in a sense.
+So inconsistency in such systems doesn't mean the system becomes totally uninformative.
+And one example of such classes of systems is the so called constructive type theories.
+And that is a class of formal systems which have been used extensively in the theory of programming languages._
+> -Vladimir Voevodsky

+> _My biggest regret is that I never got to talk to Voevodsky about this, two months after I started playing with Lean, Voevodsky died, so I never got to ask him why he never defined schemes.
+I think he'd lost interest in Algebraic Geometry, I think he'd become a constructivist, he got interested in Foundations of Mathematics._
+> -Kevin Buzzard

 The Converts.

 The letter upsilon represents a Fork (Υ) or a U turn (υ).